-The West Mulgrave Falls hike is considered fairly difficult, both in terms of navigation and physical difficulty.
-You’ll definitely need to have some bush experience and a decent level of fitness to reach the waterfall.
+The West Mulgrave Falls hike is considered difficult, both in terms of navigation and physical effort.
+You’ll definitely need to have bush experience and a decent level of fitness to reach this waterfall.

 The route down to West Mulgrave Falls crosses through dense tropical rainforest before descending steeply down the gorge.
 Once at the base, hikers will follow a creek all the way to the waterfall.
-There are two knee-height creek crossing sections that are easy to manage, assuming regular conditions (can change rapidly).
+There are two knee-height creek crossing sections that are fairly easy to manage, assuming regular conditions (can change rapidly).
 Please don’t attempt to cross any rivers following heavy rainfall or any that you aren’t comfortable with and only do so at your own risk and judgement.

 Below I’ll detail a route based on experience on the West Mulgrave Falls hike.
-This might prove helpful for you to complete the walk safely.
+This might prove to be a helpful aid for you to complete the walk safely.

 First Section: Flat But Tricky to Navigate